Lesson 2: Fundamental Research Skills

 Monitoring the publication of new research in your area of interest

-The most efficient way to do this is to save the database search strings you create, and re-run them periodically through a database to see what new material is retrieved.
+The most efficient way to do this is to save the database search strings you create and re-run them periodically through a database to see what new material is retrieved.
 Most databases will allow you to create a user profile in order to save these search strings, and to instruct the database to automatically run the search string on a daily, weekly, or monthly basis.
 The database will then send you an alert (usually by email or RSS feed) if the search string retrieves something new to the database since the search was last run.

 This type of service is often called a Search Alert, though this can vary by database.
 This type of alert will retrieve articles based on keywords and subject matter that you specify.